bomonike/bomonike.github.io/ham-radio.md

 * Cellular WiFi hotspots by AT&T, Verizon, T-Mobile, etc.

 * <a target="_blank" href="https://www.youtube.com/watch?v=HMtnHC5z0Lg&t=6m40s">VIDEO</a>: <a target="_blank" href="https://members.calyxinstitute.org/enroll/device?">Calyx Institute</a> 4G & 5G hot spots off T-Mobile.

+* <a target="_blank" href="https://www.dolphmicrowave.com/default/what-is-the-default-ghz-for-starlink/">BLOG</a>: Starlink’s phased-array dish automatically changes frequencies every few milliseconds, so exact band use depends on congestion and local conditions.
+Starlink operates mainly in the Ku-band (50–150 Mbps 10.7–12.7 GHz) because it has ​​wider global coverage​​ and ​​better penetration through light obstructions​​.
+For rural areas and Ka-band (​​100–200 Mbps 17.8–19.3 GHz) for urban-like speeds.
+For satellite-to-satellite backhaul, the E-band (71–86 GHz) is used.
+Additional minor allocations include bands from 13.85–14.5 GHz, 27.5–30 GHz, and 29.5–30 GHz depending on region and regulatory approval.

 ## Wavelengths vs Frequencies